Manali7494/Project-barChartProject/README.md

  * If limit is exceeded, the y tick values extend longer than the y axis
 * Bar spacing with a maximum of 50 px
  * If limit is exceeded, the x axis will be extended near the end of the graph

 ##6.
 Future features
+A list of future features:

+* More individual animations to bar graph
+* Customisation with tooltip values to display value upon mouse hover
+* Extend the limit of stacked value and bar spacing so layout is not affected

 ##7.
 External Resources